 What to include in your shipping policy

-What you cover in your shipping policy template and how you communicate it will depend on your current business operations and supply chain.
+What you cover in your shipping policy template and how you communicate it will depend on your current business operations and supply chain, or if you use dropshipping to fulfill orders.
 The ultimate goal is to be transparent with customers at all times.

-As a general rule, your shipping policy should include:
+As a general rule, your shipping policy should include the following details.

-- Order processing times.
 After an order is placed, how many business days will it take to get it ready to ship?
-Communicate if you’re excluding weekends and/or holidays, and if you have certain cutoff times for processing orders (e.g., Orders received after 5pm will be processed the next business day).
+Communicate if you’re excluding weekends and/or holidays, and if you have certain cutoff times for processing orders (e.g., Orders received after 5 p.m. will be processed the next business day).

-- Domestic and international shipping options.
 What are the qualifying regions for your domestic shipping options?
+Do you deliver to PO boxes?
 Which countries have shipping restrictions that you can’t meet?
+Navigating tariffs and customs requirements is essential for international shipping.
 International shipping can be broken down in its own section where you list the countries you ship to and estimated shipping times.
-If you offer several shipping options like expedited shipping or next-day, list them in a table so the information is easy to scan.
+If you offer several shipping options, like expedited shipping or next-day, list them in a table so the information is easy to scan.

-- Local delivery options.
-If you offer multiple shipping options for nearby customers, such as local delivery or buy online, pick up in-store, explain the steps customers will need to follow after ordering, and clearly communicate your local delivery coverage.
+If you offer multiple shipping options for nearby customers, such as local delivery or buy online, pickup in-store, explain the steps customers will need to follow after ordering, and clearly communicate your local delivery coverage.

-- Order tracking details.
 Inform customers what happens after they’ve made online purchases.
-This might mean a shipment confirmation email that includes tracking information, or guidance on who to contact in case of any lost packages.
+This might mean a shipment confirmation email that includes a tracking number, or contact information regarding who to reach out to in case of any lost packages.

 Above all, don’t make customers comb through your shipping policy page for the information they need.
 Whenever possible, make it easy to navigate, with clear subheadings, tables, bolded text, and links to learn more.